 Certainly this study group cannot be considered representative of a general population.
 The most likely reason for the worse survival in the low sodium group is that the sickest participants had been put on a low sodium diet.
 In other words, the high risk of serious illness and death prompted the participants to be on a low sodium diet, either because their doctor put them on it or because they did it themselves.

 This is called reverse causality.
-They were not sick because they went on a low sodium diet.
+Patients were not sick because they went on a low sodium diet.
 Patients went on a low sodium diet because they were sick (at high risk).